awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

    kube-proxy      v1.19.6-eksbuild.2      ACTIVE  0               v1.20.4-eksbuild.2
    ```

-1. Update the add\-on to the version returned in the output of the previous step\.
+1. Update the add\-on to the version returned under `UPDATE AVAILABLE` in the output of the previous step\.

    ```
    eksctl update addon \
        --name kube-proxy \
        --version <v1.20.4-eksbuild.2> \
-       --cluster <my-cluster>
+       --cluster <my-cluster> \
+       --force
    ```

+   If you remove the `--force` option and any of the Amazon EKS add\-on settings conflict with your existing settings, then updating the add\-on fails, and you receive an error message to help you resolve the conflict\.
+Before specifying this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to manage, because those settings are overwritten with this option\.
+For more information about Amazon EKS add\-on configuration management, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.

 ------
 #### [ AWS Management Console ]